 Studying Raqs Sharqi (Egyptian Style Belly dance) as a Non-Egyptian

-The last point I would like to cover here is the fact that, although I have been practising Egyptian raqs sharqi for over 15 years, I am not Egyptian and I do not speak Arabic.
+The last point I would like to cover here is the fact that, although I have been practicing Egyptian raqs sharqi for over 15 years, I am not Egyptian and I do not speak Arabic.

 According to Farnell (1999, p.
 147), it is not possible to understand a movement system without an understanding of the spoken language as ‘human beings are language users, and the mind that uses spoken language does not somehow switch off when it comes to moving’.

-While I accept Farnell’s (1999) argument, I would argue that having practiced Egyptian raqs sharqi for many years and having trained often with Egyptians who also communicated in words (even if in English) their understanding of the dance, helps my understanding of it.
+While I accept Farnell’s (1999) argument, I would argue that having practiced Egyptian Raqs sharqi for many years and having trained often with Egyptians who also communicated in words (even if in English) their understanding of the dance, helps my understanding of it.

 There are limitations though, as my being an Italian who lives in the UK will always influence my way of interpreting any dance system.